-If you have material for the archive, we are particularly interested in :
+If you have material you might want to give or loan to the archive, we are particularly interested in :

 - Old photos, artefacts or documents you have found when you are clearing out an attic or house, whether yours or a relative or friend who is moving or passed away